SamVanheer/HalfLifeAssetManager/README.md

 # Half-Life Asset Manager

-Half-Life Asset Manager is a brand new tool based on [Half-Life Model Viewer 2](https://github.com/SamVanheer/HalfLifeModelViewer2).
+Half-Life Asset Manager is a tool based on [Half-Life Model Viewer 2](https://github.com/SamVanheer/HalfLifeModelViewer2).
 Unlike Half-Life Model Viewer this tool is designed to support multiple asset types.
 This allows the tool to be updated to support other Half-life 1 assets in the future.

 The change in executable name also has the advantage that associations with `HLMV.exe` made by other versions of the program no longer affect this program.